basil-balthasar/np-utils/README.md

 This repository hosts a collection of utilities intended to be used by Neuroplatform users.

-## Installation

-The use of this code requires access to the FinalSpark Neuroplatform.

-Please contact us if you have a request pertaining to using these utilities in your Neuroplatform project.

 ## Contributions and issues

 We welcome any feedback, issues or contributions to this repository.
 Please use the Issues tab to report any problems or suggest improvements.